-Perhaps the most important action you can take to prevent injury in tennis—as in many sports—is engaging in a good warm-up before playing.
+Perhaps the most important actions you can take to prevent injury in tennis—as in many sports—is being in good condition and engaging in a good warm-up before playing.
 Take several minutes to ramp up your heart rate with a slow jog or some jumping jacks.
 When you are ready, start to slowly stretch your muscles.
 Hold each stretch for 30 seconds.
 Take your time and do not rush the process.

 Good habits start before you hit the court.
 Make sure you are properly fitted for a racquet.
 This will help prevent wrist or elbow injuries.
 Support your ankle with the correct athletic shoes and supportive padded socks.